Rolling stock of the Bodmin and Wenford Railway: Coaching stock

 Trains on the Bodmin and Wenford Railway are mostly formed from British Rail (BR) Mark 1 coaches but some GWR are also in use.

 Goods wagons

+Heritage goods wagons on the Bodmin and Wenford Railway include several examples of open wagons that had been built by British Rail (BR) to carry china clay in Cornwall.
+Other wagons are used to maintain the railway and its equipment.

 Past members of the B&WR fleet

-Locomotives and multiple units which have been based on the Bodmin and Wenford Railway in the past.
+These locomotives and multiple units have been based on the Bodmin and Wenford Railway in the past.
 These lists do not include locomotives based on other lines that were short term visitors, for example to a gala weekend or for a season.